 So, why do enterprise IT organizations, who are facing the challenges of massive data volume growth and shrinking budgets, think their only option is to buy more storage when they reach capacity?
 Consider this:

-- 70% of data in most enterprise organizations is cold and has not been accessed in months, yet this data sits on expensive storage and consumes the same backup resources as hot data.
+- 70% of data in most enterprise organizations is cold data and has not been accessed in months, yet this data sits on expensive storage and consumes the same backup resources as hot data.

 - 60% of the storage budget is not really spent on storage.
 It’s spent on secondary copies of data for data protection – backups, backup software licenses, replication, and disaster recovery.
 (IDC)